rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 Here, we only change the styling a bit:

-- we now place the header on top of the navigation bar by changing the grid layout in the body
+- place the header on top of the navigation bar by changing the grid layout in the body
 - centre the header and navigation bar
 - remove the asymmetric styling on the navigation links